 My political quilt career started as I sat home alone watching the US bomb the Iraqis in the first Gulf War.
-The first quilt, Blood and Oil: the Peace Quilt, just poured out of me and I found the challenges of making and displaying political quilts.
+The first quilt, Blood and Oil: the Peace Quilt, just poured out of me.
+This was the beginning of the challenges in making and displaying political quilts.

 I put a ‘river’ in the center that represents a river of devastation.